-Individuals or departments planning to conduct short courses, workshops, conferences, or special events to which persons from off-campus will be invited should inform the OCU Police Department as soon as possible, preferably one (1) month, and no less than 2 weeks, in advance of the event, regarding the anticipated attendance, duration of the event, and special parking or traffic management requirements utilizing Schooldude, email, or by phone call.

-Students, faculty members, or staff may apply in advance for temporary parking permits for individuals or groups whom they invite to the campus.
-Sufficient advance notice should be given to the OCU Police Department [minimum of one (1) week] to make appropriate arrangements utilizing Schooldude.
+- Individuals or departments planning to conduct short courses, workshops, conferences, or special events to which persons from off-campus will be invited should inform the OCU Police Department as soon as possible, preferably one (1) month, and no less than 2 weeks, in advance of the event, regarding the anticipated attendance, duration of the event, and special parking or traffic management requirements utilizing the online request page "SchoolDude" email, or by phone call. - Students, faculty members, or staff may apply in advance for temporary parking permits for individuals or groups whom they invite to the campus. - Sufficient advance notice should be given to the OCU Police Department [minimum of one (1) week] to make appropriate arrangements utilizing "SchoolDude."